2008 Chinese milk scandal: Victims

-Because of the many months before the scandal was exposed, the media suggest the official figures are likely to be understated.
-Kidney stones in infants started being reported in several parts of China in the past two years.
+Because of the many months before the scandal was exposed, media suggested the official figures were likely to be understated.
+Kidney stones in infants started being reported in several parts of China in the two years prior.
 A number of yet-to-be-officially-acknowledged cases were reported by the media.
 However, those deaths without an official verdict may be denied compensation.
-On 1 December, Xinhua reported that the Ministry of Health revised the number of victims to more than 290,000 with 51,900 hospitalized; authorities acknowledged receiving reports of 11 suspected deaths from melamine contaminated powdered milk from provinces, but officially confirmed three deaths.
+On 1 December 2008 Xinhua reported that the Ministry of Health revised the number of victims to more than 290,000 with 51,900 hospitalized; authorities acknowledged receiving reports of 11 suspected deaths from melamine contaminated powdered milk from provinces, but officially confirmed three deaths.

 On characterisation and treatment of urinary stones in affected infants, the New England Journal of Medicine printed an editorial in March 2009, along with reports on cases from Beijing, Hong Kong and Taipei.

 Urinary calculi specimens were collected from 15 cases treated in Beijing and were analysed as unknown objects for their components at Beijing Institute of Microchemistry using infrared spectroscopy, nuclear magnetic resonance, and high-performance liquid chromatography.
 The result of the analyses showed the calculi were composed of melamine and uric acid, and the molecular ratio of uric acid to melamine was around 2:1.

-In a study published in 2010, researchers from Peking University studying ultrasound images of infants who fell ill in the 2008 contamination found while most children in a rural Chinese area recovered, 12 percent still showed kidney abnormalities six months later.
+In a study published in 2010, researchers from Peking University studying ultrasound images of infants who fell ill in the 2008 contamination found while most children in a rural Chinese area recovered, 12 per cent still showed kidney abnormalities six months later.
 "The potential for long-term complications after exposure to melamine remains a serious concern", the report said.
 "Our results suggest a need for further follow-up of affected children to evaluate the possible long-term impact on health, including renal function."